 (6) Nothing herein shall be interpreted to preempt the powers of local government except that the evidentiary standards and defenses contained in this section shall be the only evidentiary standards and defenses used in any ordinance adopted by local government to restrict price gouging during a declared state of emergency.

 (7) Section 501.211 notwithstanding, nothing in this section creates a private cause of action in favor of any person damaged by a violation of this section.

-(8) Any violation of this section may be enforced by the Department of Agriculture and Consumer Services, the office of the state attorney, or the Department of Legal Affairs.
+(8) Any violation of this section may be enforced by the office of the state attorney or the Department of Legal Affairs.

-(9) Upon a declaration of a state of emergency by the Governor, in order to protect the health, safety, and welfare of residents, any person who offers goods and services for sale to the public during the duration of the emergency and who does not possess an occupational license under s.
-205.032 29 or s.
-205.042 commits a misdemeanor of the second degree, punishable as provided in s. or s. .
+(9) Upon a declaration of a state of emergency by the Governor, in order to protect the health, safety, and welfare of residents, any person who offers goods and services for sale to the public during the duration of the emergency and who does not possess a business tax receipt under s.205.032 or s.
+205.042 commits a misdemeanor of the second degree, punishable as provided in s.775.082 or s.
+775.083.
 During a declared emergency, this subsection does not apply to religious, charitable, fraternal, civic, educational, or social organizations.
 During a declared emergency and when there is an allegation of price gouging against the person, failure to possess a license constitutes reasonable cause to detain the person, provided that the detention shall only be made in a reasonable manner and only for a reasonable period of time sufficient for an inquiry into the circumstances surrounding the failure to possess a license.

 History.—s.
 1, ch.
 92-353; s.
 627, ch.
 97-103; s.
 28, ch.
 2002-295; s.
 1, ch.
 2005-283; s.
 11, ch.
 2006-71; s.
 126, ch.
 2007-5; s.
 3, ch.
 2011-56; s.
 23, ch.
 2011-205.